 Can a former church be a pub?
 In the Netherlands it can!
 And that’s exactly where Jopenkerk brewery, grand cafe and restaurant are located.
 Jopenbier, produced in Haarlem is famous all over the Netherlands.
 The brewery has a wide selection of traditional and season beers.
 And at the restaurant you can order meals combined with matching sorts of beers.
 We like it!

 Location: Gedempte Voldersgracht 2, Haarlem Opening hours: from 10:00 to 01:00.
 Lunch is served from 12:00 to 15:00.
 Restaurant is open from Tuesday to Saturday, from 17:30.
-As a rule, it’s very busy in Jopenkerk, so we highly recommend you to make dinner reservations in advance (it’s possible to do it online).
+Usually it’s very busy in Jopenkerk, so we recommend to make a reservations in advance.

 Take a time to look around Haarlem Station

 We hope you’ll like it in Haarlem!
 One more tip before you leave: don’t be in a hurry to take a train as soon as you come to the railway station.

 This place also has its secrets, beauty and a unique history.
 One of the oldest train stations in the Netherlands, it is also a movie star!
 Some scenes of the Hollywood’s Ocean’s Twelve were filmed right here.
 Walk around and have a look.
 Can you imagine Julia Roberts, Brad Pitt or George Clooney coming from around the corner?